Beta-glucan: Structure

-Glucans are arranged in six-sided D-glucose rings connected linearly at varying carbon positions depending on the source, although most commonly β-glucans include a 1-3 glycosidic link in their backbone.
+Glucans are arranged in six-sided D-glucose rings connected linearly at different carbon positions depending on the compound, although most commonly β-glucans include a 1-3 glycosidic link in their backbone.
+They generally contain 20 - 30 D-glucose rings.
 Although technically β-glucans are chains of D-glucose polysaccharides linked by β-type glycosidic bonds, by convention not all β-D-glucose polysaccharides are categorized as β-glucans.
 Cellulose is not conventionally considered a β-glucan, as it is insoluble and does not exhibit the same physicochemical properties as other cereal or yeast β-glucans.

 Glucose molecule, showing carbon numbering notation and β orientation.

 Some β-glucan molecules have branching glucose side-chains attached to other positions on the main D-glucose chain, which branch off the β-glucan backbone.
 In addition, these side-chains can be attached to other types of molecules, like proteins, as in polysaccharide-K.

 The most common forms of β-glucans are those comprising D-glucose units with β-1,3 links.
 Yeast and fungal β-glucans contain 1-6 side branches, while cereal β-glucans contain both β-1,3 and β-1,4 backbone bonds, but no β-1,3 branching.
-Seaweeds consist of a backbone that is primarily β-1,3-glucan, but with some β-1,6-glucan in the backbone as well as in side chains.
+Seaweeds glucans consist of a backbone that is primarily β-1,3-glucan, but with some β-1,6-glucan in the backbone as well as in side chains.

+Glucans have a significant role in carbon storage especially in marine algae and they are estimated to account for about 25% of world-wide organic carbon production.
+They are also cell wall components and can act in communication between fungi, plants and animals, notably in symbiotic or pathogenic interactions.
 The frequency, location, and length of the side-chains may play a role in immunomodulation.
 Differences in molecular weight, shape, and structure of β-glucans dictate the differences in biological activity.

 In general, β-1,3 linkages are created by 1,3-beta-glucan synthase, and β-1,4 linkages are created by cellulose synthase.
 The process leading to β-1,6 linkages is poorly understood: although genes important in the process have been identified, not much is known about what each of them do.